Medicare in Ohio

 As an Ohio resident, you can usually sign up for a Medicare Advantage plan or change plans during the Annual Election Period (from October 15 to December 7 each year) or during the 7-month period when you first become eligible for Medicare.
 This is called the Medicare Initial Enrollment Period.

 Medicare Part D prescription drug coverage is available not only from Medicare Advantage Prescription Drug plans but also from stand-alone Medicare Part D Prescription Drug Plans.
-In 2017, more than 1.7 million Medicare beneficiaries living in Ohio chose to enroll in a Medicare plan offering Part D prescription drug coverage, according to the Center for Medicare & Medicaid Services (CMS).
-In 2016, 61% of Medicare beneficiaries who had prescription drug coverage were enrolled in stand-alone Medicare Prescription Drug Plans.
+In 2018, more than 1.7 million Medicare beneficiaries living in Ohio chose to enroll in a Medicare plan offering Part D prescription drug coverage, according to the Center for Medicare & Medicaid Services (CMS).
+In 2018, about 59% of Medicare beneficiaries who had prescription drug coverage were enrolled in stand-alone Medicare Prescription Drug Plans.
 To enroll in a stand-alone Medicare Part D Prescription Drug Plan, you must have Medicare Part A and/or Part B. Each plan has a formulary, which is a list of prescription medications covered by the plan.
 Formularies and costs may vary by plan, so it’s a good idea to compare the plans available where you live to identify the one that best suits your needs.
 A plan’s formulary may change at any time.
 You will receive notice from your plan when necessary.

 Ohio resources for Medicare beneficiaries

 Several Ohio agencies can help you with questions you may have about your Medicare benefits and other lifestyle, health and wellness, and financial matters.
 Some of these agencies are listed below.

 - Ohio Department of Aging administers Ohio’s long term care services and support program and the home, community and caregiver support program.